 OECD Home › Environment › Biodiversity, water and natural resource management › Latest Documents

 Biodiversity is fundamental to sustaining life, providing critical ecosystem services, such as food security, water purification, nutrient cycling, and climate regulation, that are essential to support human well-being and economic growth.
-Latest news on OECD participation at the Convention on Biological Diversity, Montreal.
+Latest report: Preliminary Policy Highlights on Biodiversity Offsets.

 Without new policies, by 2050, freshwater availability will be further strained, with 2.3 billion more people than today projected to be living in river basins experiencing severe water stress.
-Latest information: The OECD participated in the Stockholm World Water Week from 31 August-5 September 2014.
+Latest news: "Partnerships for water security" blog by Simon Upton, OECD Environment Director.

 English, PDF, 3,036kb

 This brochure provides an overview of OECD work on water.
 Water policies around the world are in urgent need of reform.
 OECD work identifies the priority areas where governments need to focus their reform efforts.

 Biodiversity loss is a major environmental challenge facing humankind.
 Biodiversity - and associated ecosystems - provide a range of invaluable services to society that underpin human health, well-being and economic growth.
 These include food, clean water, flood protection and climate regulation.